Porcelain vs. Composite Veneers: Choosing the Right Material for Your Smile

 While both porcelain and composite veneers offer unique advantages, the choice ultimately depends on your specific needs, budget, and desired outcome.
 Here are some key factors to consider:

-• Porcelain veneers are more durable and can last up to 15 years or longer with proper care, while composite veneers typically need to be replaced every 4-8 years.
+• Longevity: Porcelain veneers are more durable and can last up to 15 years or longer with proper care, while composite veneers typically need to be replaced every 4-8 years.

 The Consultation: Partnering with Your Dentist for the Perfect Smile